spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 template: howto-guide-template
 ---

 This document describes how to integrate Algolia Personalization.
-This integration also enabled other Algolia premium features:
+This integration also enables the following Algolia premium features:

 - Dynamic Re-Ranking
 - Query Categorization